SBA 7(a) Loans: The Essential Guide

 Export Express Loan

+Export Express loans guarantee smaller dollar revolving lines of credit or term loans to support small business concerns that wish to develop the export side of their business.
 The Export Express Loan provides expedited funding within 24 hours.
 The business must use the funds to establish or grow exports.
-The SBA guarantees 90% for loans up to $350,00 and 75% for loans over that amount.
+The SBA guarantees 90% for loans up to $350,000 and 75% for loans over that amount.
+SBA waives guarantee fees on Express loans for veteran-owned businesses.

 Export Working Capital Loan